Skip to main content

 • when creating Internal project that refers to work on internal development or tracking overhead costs such as rent, office supplies, salaries etc.

-Once the project is created, you'll find the entered dates, contact persons, project managers, and any notes you've added displayed in the project overview.
+Once the project is created, you'll find the entered info such as dates, contact persons, project managers, and any notes you've added displayed in the project overview.
 If there are any discrepancies, simply make corrections effortlessly using the Edit Details button.

-Although the created project initially lacks data (in case it wasn't created from approved budget proposal), Allfred provides flexibility without any restrictions.
+If you have started from scratch, your project lacks initial data about planned costs, work etc. Allfred provides flexibility without any restrictions.
 From this point onward, you can dive right into working on the project, creating tasks, tracking time, and efficiently planning your team's schedule.
 Simply use the pre-created not-budgeted item, under which you can create the necessary tasks.

 Allfred will alert you if no budget is assigned to the project.
 Assigning a budget (in case of fixed-price projects) is crucial for effectively monitoring hours, expenses, invoicing, and costs incurred.
 You can easily create a budget either through the Budgets subsection in Project detail or directly via the warning button.

-In the Budgets subsection, you can see all versions of the budget, with the information about it’s approval status.
+In the Budgets tab within the project, you can see all versions of the budget, with the information about it’s approval status.
 The assignment status is showing the current budget version that is synchronised to the project.
-After assigning the budget, the not-budgeted budget item will be labeled as "deleted" if there are no tracked hours.

-In Allfred, task is necessary for tracking the time spent on your projects.
+Task is necessary for tracking the time spent on your projects.
 Without creating a task, you won't be able to accurately track your team's working hours.
+Once somebody tracks time to task or subtask, you as a project manager will see the spending of the work budget immediately.

 In the Tasks section, you can find a list of all tasks.
 You can switch between "My tasks" or "All tasks" view and filter them by client or brand, team, status, priority, assigned people or positions, creator of the task, or task deadline.